Best Trout Fishing in the USA: The Ultimate Vacation Guide

 The Kinnickinnic River near River Falls is a Class I trout stream that’s extremely healthy.
 Trout Unlimited and the Kinnickinnic River Land Trust have put thousands of dollars and hours into this body of water to make it accessible for anglers of all levels.

-There are between 6,000 and 8,000 fish per mile throughout the “Kinni”.
-If you’re a fly angler and looking to fish in Wisconsin, then you need to fish in this river!
-You can find riffles, pools, and everything in between when fishing this awesome river.
-The Brown and Rainbow Trout are in pristine condition and a very good size.
+There are between 6,000 and 8,000 fish per mile throughout the “Kinni.”
+If you’re a fly angler looking to fish in Wisconsin, you have to need to fish in this river!
+When fishing this awesome river, you can find riffles, pools, and everything in between.
+The brown and rainbows are in pristine condition and a very good size.

-When you plan to fish the “Kinni”, I highly recommend staying at kinnicreek.
+When you plan to fish the “Kinni,” I highly recommend staying at kinnicreek, where you can also hire kayaks for fishing.

 Fishing at Pike River

-You’ll find a nice population of Brown, Rainbow, and Brook Trout throughout the Pike River.
+You’ll find nice brown, rainbow, and brook trout populations throughout the Pike River.
 The rapids and pools offer a nice amount of diversity in your trout fishing experience.
 Give it a try!

 A great family vacation on the Pike River can be found at wilderness-getaway.